Dr-Isam-ALJAWARNEH/fds-project-airnav/README.md

 # AirNav

 ## Project objective:
-Analyze and compare mobility patterns across NYC neighborhoods to understand their impact on local air quality.
-The study leverages statistical analysis, clustering, and regression techniques to identify neighborhood-specific trends and propose targeted interventions.
+To compare air quality patterns across NYC, Boston, and Chicago using geospatial analysis, statistical modeling, and clustering techniques in order to uncover city-specific pollution trends and environmental insights that can inform localized policy decisions.

 ## Team members:
 - Dr. Isam Al Jawarneh (supervisor)